 Sticking with Allt Dhoireann most of the way down allowed me to shadow the line of the path that I otherwise would have been following if I had made the turn at a greater height.
 Impatience when trying to seek out a useful footbridge led me to do my own barefoot crossing and the water was well cold even of an evening in June.
 Taking off my socks and leaving on my boots would have worked better and I was to wet my socks anyway.
 That this wetting resulted in my feet getting blistered, but that outcome was one to be overlooked in light of my situation.

 There was some reassurance in reaching a solid vehicle track though it was to take its toll on my wet feet.
 Everywhere about me looked resplendent in the evening sunshine and I often stopped for photography whenever the resident midges allowed me.
 The way to Loch Etive took until around 20:00 so there no longer was any question of catching a train or coach back to Oban.
 The Taynuilt Hotel was now my objective.

-My location and my predicament put a stop to my phoning Ireland so I set off as best as I could.
-There might have been an offer of a lift at Inverkinglass but do you really want to be burdening complete strangers like that?
+My location and my predicament put a stop to my phoning Ireland so I set off as well as I could.
+There might have been an offer of a lift at Inverkinglass, but do you really want to be burdening complete strangers like that?
 At least, that was my thinking.
 With Ben Cruachan looming ahead of me and showing itself better than I ever have seen it, I continued my countdown of known landmarks in an effort to reassure myself.
-There were occasional photographic breaks too though my mind was focussed on other things.
+There were occasional photographic breaks too, though my mind was focussed on other things.

 Return train journey between Macclesfield and Oban.
 Return ferry trip between Oban and Mull with return bus journey from Craignure to Salen, all on Saturday.
 Train journey from Oban to Loch Awe followed by taxi from Taynuilt to Oban on Sunday.